AbateLab/Barcoding/README.md

 # Barcoding
 Tools for evaluating quality, and filtering barcoding data.
 Still in Development

-Run any script without arguments, or -h or --help for more detailed usage description.
+Run any script without arguments, or -h or --help for basic usage description.
 ###qScoreQC.py:
 qScoreQC provides several sequencing read quality control options: